hyperion-rt/hyperion/docs/installation/python_dependencies.rst

     >>>

 If any of the packages are incorrectly installed, they will not import cleanly as above.

+h5py
+^^^^

-Once the three main packages are installed, you will need to install h5py.
+Once Numpy and Matplotlib are installed, you will need to install h5py.
 First, you will need to install the HDF5 library.
 Note that for the Fortran code, you also need to install the HDF5 library, but here we need to create a clean installation without the fortran bindings, or else h5py will